danfuzz/samizdat/doc/library-guide/Value.md

 "before" any non-void payload.
-In addition, a default implementation checks directly for trivial sameness and compares identity ordering for anything nontrivial; this latter check will fail if the type of the values is not an "selfish" one.
+In addition, a default implementation checks directly for trivial sameness and compares identity ordering for anything nontrivial; this latter check will fail if the type of the values is not a "selfish" one.

 **Note:** This is the generic function which underlies the implementation of all cross-type ordering functions.